Putin has Russia guessing before election: how long will he keep power?

 Putin controlled the country from the wings between 2008 and 2012, and might see a similar move as an option now.
 Medvedev’s ratings are much lower than Putin’s but the ruling elite could accept him as a tried-and-tested proxy for Putin.

-“Only Medvedev,” a source in government circles told Reuters when asked who could be president after Putin.“Everyone is afraid of change.”
+“Only Medvedev,” a source in government circles told Reuters when asked who could be president after Putin.
+“Everyone is afraid of change.”

 Age, though, might now get in the way for Putin.